Artemas-Muzanenhamo/solid-principles/readme.md

     - Either we have to write a lot of code that is more complex than necessary because it's supporting an incorrect design.
     - Or we have to go back and modify code that we wrote earlier because we wrote it based on incorrect assumptions.
 - So the best approach is to design incrementally.

+## Coherence (Cohesion)

+*Cohesion is defined as the degree to which all elements of a module, class, or component work together as a functional unit.
+High cohesion is good, and low cohesion is bad.*

+- Group members are related.
+- We should maximise cohesion
+    - All members of a public methods class should form a cohesive group (a group of related members).
+    - They should be related to each other in terms of what they are doing.
+    - The methods and fields of a Class should focus on solving a specific and particular problem.

+## Coupling

+On the flip side of cohesion is coupling.
+Coupling is defined as the degree of interdependence between two or more classes, modules, or components.
+Tight coupling is bad, and loose coupling is good.

+- A change to one thing affects another thing.
+- A good example of undesired coupling would be a global variable in a program.
+The problem here is not so much the variable as the things that use the variable.
+If two functions or two methods share a global variable, then if you change one of those functions, you're going to have to go look at the other one as well.
+- Maximise cohesion and minimise coupling.
+- We cannot eliminate coupling entirely but we should aim to limit it as much as we can.

+### Messages

+- Objects send messages to one another.

+### Methods

+- Handle messages.

+### Functions

+- do arbitrary work.